10 Richest People During Great Depression

 Before the 1930s, grocery shopping was quite different.
 People would go to small corner stores where clerks would fetch items from shelves.
 But Cullen had a vision.
 He believed that shoppers wanted more choices and lower prices.
 So, in 1930, he opened what is considered America’s first supermarket, King Kullen, in Queens, New York.
 This store was a game changer!

-See also 4 Tips for Generating Business Revenue
+See also 4 Tips to Run a Successful B2B Wholesale Business

 Here are a few things that made King Kullen special: